jennydaman/mindmatter/README.md

 ## Installation

-Although this project is not quite ready for publication, it is installable as an **unpacked extension**.
+I hope to publish version 0.5 to the Chrome Web Store.
+Even though it's not ready yet, you're more than welcome to try it out!

+See the latest Github release here: https://github.com/jennydaman/mindmatter/releases/latest

+Or. install the development version (master branch) as an *unpacked extension*.

 1. `git clone https://github.com/jennydaman/mindmatter.git` or [Download ZIP](https://github.com/jennydaman/mindmatter/archive/master.zip) and extract it.
 2. Go to [chrome://extensions](chrome://extensions).